department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 - An employment barrier, **and**
 - A draft business plan

 **Note:** Having a service-connected disability means we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service.
-Your disability rating reflects how severe your disability is.
+Your disability rating measures how severe your disability is (with 0% meaning you're not at all disabled and 100% meaning you're totally disabled and not expected to improve).
 Having an employment barrier means your service-connected disability makes it hard for you to prepare for, get, and keep a job that suits your skills and needs.

 <br>